A

 APR

-This stands for 'Annual Percentage Rate' and refers to the overall cost of a debt, i.e. the cost of the borrowing together with any associated fees, such as an arrangement fee.
+This stands for 'Annual Percentage Rate' and refers to the overall cost of a debt, i.e. the cost of borrowing together with any associated fees, such as an arrangement fee.
 This varies between lenders.

 Arrears